5 Shame-Free Ways to Tackle Your Debt

 Interest rates can be fixed or variable.
 Fixed rates, which stay the same until the loan is paid off, are more common.
 By contrast, variable rates depend on a number of factors including but not limited to the going prime rate for loans.
 When you take on debt, make sure you’re reading the fine print to fully understand what your monthly payments will look like.

 Once you’ve taken stock of your current debt, it’s time to make a plan to tackle it.
-We’ve boiled it down into three simple steps that will set you on the right track.
+We’ve boiled it down into five simple steps that will set you on the right track.

 - Consider ways to lower your overall interest rate.